Subset expansions of monoids: Introduction

-Second, we note that any inverse monoid satisfies several finitary conditions, including weak left (respectively, right) coherence \cite{BGR23}.
+Second, we note that any inverse monoid satisfies several \emph{finitary conditions} (that is, conditions satisfied by every finite monoid), including weak left (respectively, right) coherence \cite{BGR23}.
 A monoid $M$ is said to be weakly left (respectively, right) coherent if every finitely generated left (respectively, right) ideal of $M$ is finitely presented as a left (respectively, right) $M$-act.
 A classical result of Wheeler \cite{Wh76}, interpreted for acts in \cite{Go87}, says that a monoid is left coherent if and only if the class of existentially closed left acts is axiomatisable.
 Inspired by this, weak left coherency for monoids, and the related finitary conditions we consider here, have also been formulated in terms of the model-theoretic notion of axiomatisability: see \cite{Go871,Sh12,DGM24}.
 In previous work \cite{GJ25} the construction $\mathcal{S}(M)$ has been utilised to exhibit some interesting examples of monoids that are neither left nor right coherent.
 We have remarked that the monoid $\mathcal{S}(F_X)$ contains the free inverse, free ample and free left ample monoids on set $X$, and it is known that each of the latter is weakly left and right coherent \cite{BGR23,CG21,GH}; cf. the table in \cite{GJ25}.
 One is then drawn to ask (see Question 8.6 of \cite{GJ25}): for which monoids $M$ is $\mathcal{S}(M)$ weakly left (respectively right) coherent?
 It is known that $M$ is weakly left coherent if and only if it is simultaneously left ideal Howson (the intersection of any two finitely generated left ideals is finitely generated) and finitely left equated (the left annihilator congruences of $M$ are finitely generated as left congruences).
-We therefore examine the behaviour of these two conditions and the closely related conditions of (R) and (L) with respect to the expansion $\mathcal{S}$.
+We initiate the study of finitary conditions in the context of expansions of monoids by examining the behaviour of these two conditions and the closely related conditions of (R) and (L) with respect to the expansion $\mathcal{S}$.